elena89rossi/fb-app/README.md

 The application flow consists of the following steps:

-- Launching the application with access to the registration page.
+- Launching the application the registration page is displayed.
 NOTE: Registration coincides with the login (fake) phase and the initialization of a user session.
 User data sre persisted in local storage to allow the user to open multiple browser instances.